Defending Human Rights in Turkey: Pelin Ünker

 Since the coup attempt in 2016, the repressive systems, already in place, have gotten worse.
 Under the state of emergency, the government ruled by decree, which left many journalists unemployed or thrown in prison, and saw countless media channels closed down or brought under government control.
 In 2018, Reporters Without Borders’ World Press Freedom Index placed Turkey in 157th place, between Rwanda and Kazakhstan.

 Ünker stressed the importance of international solidarity, “It’s the most important thing for a journalist in such a situation.”
 She has received support from international groups, but also from politicians like EU member of parliament David Casa, who asked the European Commission to urge Turkish authorities to drop charges.
 “Especially for imperfect democracies like Turkey, solidarity from abroad can serve as a pressure on the government,” she said.

 The cases targeting countless journalists in Turkey not only serve as a way to pressure and intimidate them, but also practically impede their work by taking up a lot of their time.
 Journalists in the country sometimes joke that they see each other more often in the corridors of courthouses than reporting in the field.
 Recently, six of Ünker’s colleagues from the newspaper Cumhuriyet have been added to the long list of journalists in prison, sentenced on charges of terrorism. Ünker says their sentence is a farce, “Everybody knows that they are not guilty.
 The judges know, and the politicians know.”
 Yet these journalists are still behind bars.

 Ünker may still have her freedom, but she has lost her job.
 The newspaper she was working for when reporting on the Paradise Papers, Cumhuriyet, has gone through significant management changes.
 It has made ideological shifts towards a direction Ünker and others do not agree with.
 She, along with several colleagues, have since decided to leave the paper.
 She now works as a freelancer, mainly for the Turkish-language service of Deutsche Welle.
-In 2018, the German broadcaster established an office in Istanbul as a sign of support for journalism and potential outlet for journalists who have seen numerous other outlets closed or taken over.
+In 2018, the German broadcaster established an office in Istanbul as a sign of support for journalism and a potential outlet for journalists who have seen numerous other outlets closed or taken over.